-Setlock PROCEDURE Setlock(VAR x: Lock { lock to be changed }); Setlock sets a loc k to be True.
-Clrlock PROCEDURE Clrlock(VAR x: Lock { lock to be changed }); Clrlock sets a loc k to be False. · · · · · · · · · · · · · · · · · · · Incausage PROCEDURE I ncausage(a: Ptralphablk { alpha to be incremented }); ncausage increa ses the usage count of a name block by one.
-Decausage PROCEDURE I Decausage(a: Ptralphablk { alpha to be decremented }); ases the usage count of a name block by one.
-If the usage count becomes 0 the data pointed to by the name block is disposed.
+Setlock(

+{ lock to be changed }

+Setlock sets a lock to be True.

+Clrlock

+PROCEDURE Clrlock( VAR x: Lock ); { lock to be changed }

+Clrlock sets a loc k to be False.

+Incausage

+PROCEDURE In pha to be incremented }

+Incausage increas ses the usage count of a name me block by one.

+Decausage

+PROCEDURE D pha to be decremented }

+me block by one.
+If the usage court to by the name block is disposed.

 AcpProof

-PROCEDURE AcpProof(VAR location: ptracpcblk; { pointer to be replaced } newval: ptracpcblk { new pointer });
+pProof(

+Acpprf1 PROCEDURE Acpprf1( VAR location: ptrsavstate; {point value: ptrsavstate { new